2025-26 Directors and Guest Artists

 Preston Spisak’s deep love for the percussion art form and classical music tradition inspires him to devote his life towards the mastery of his craft.
 He is a timpanist and percussionist based at the Thornton School of Music, University of Southern California where he studies with members of the Los Angeles Philharmonic, Joseph Pereira and Jim Babor.
 There, he performs with the Thornton orchestra, opera, and other ensembles under artistic director, Carl St. Clair.

-While in Los Angeles, Spisak has held positions with the American Youth Symphony, Principal Timpani, as well as California Young Artists Symphony, Associate Principal Percussion, and he is also an avid freelancer.
+While in Los Angeles, Spisak has held positions with the American Youth Symphony as Principal Timpani, as well as California Young Artists Symphony as Associate Principal Percussion, and he is also an avid freelancer.
 During his time in L.A., Spisak has had the privilege to perform under notable conductors such as Carl St. Clair, Anthony Parnther, Hans Graf, and Jason K. Fettig at numerous Los Angeles concert venues, including Walt Disney Concert Hall.

 In the summers of 2022-2024 Spisak has taken part in the National Youth Orchestra and Round Top Orchestra festivals.
 With NYO he went on tour for performances at Carnegie Hall and then prominent venues across Europe including the Royal Concertgebouw, Berlin Konzerthaus, and Lucerne Festival Hall under the baton of Daniel Harding.
 After many years of summer music programs Spisak has had the opportunity to learn from esteemed timpanists and percussionists from top orchestras such as the San Francisco Symphony, The Cleveland Orchestra, and Houston Symphony Orchestra.